otieno-juma/cse210-06/README.md

  LUDO GAME IN PYTHON

 # Ludo game
-Ludo game is a simple made using CLI-game.
+Ludo game is a simple game made using CLI-game.

 ## Getting Started
 ---